PV Solar Module Compatibility

 Note: The MC4 and MC4-EVO-2 are both manufactured by Stäubli.
 The manufacturer states:

 "They are of the same type (MC4) and compatible for connection."

 All requirements for compatibility are met when mating an MC4 with these plug connectors.

 ✅ Electrical Characteristics:

-Verify that the max power, voltage, and current are within limits for the TS4 unit you want to use.
-The most important requirements are:
+Verify that the max power, voltage, and current do not exceed the maximum specifications of the TS4.
+The most important module specifications are:

 - Bifacial Gain (de-rating voltage for Bifacial Modules)

 - Temperature Coefficient (de-rating voltage for cold temperatures)

 This information can be found on the product datasheets in the Tigo Downloads Center

 ✅ Electrical Compatibility with TS4s: